MidoAhmed/rollup-react-library-starter/README.md

 ## Note
 *This repository created for:*
-1. Help people to bootstrap thier own react library with some nice features/best practices and without bothering with configuration and saving time.
+1. Help to bootstrap your own react library with some nice features and without bothering with configuration and saving time.
 2. Learning purposes (especially how to bundle complicated things with Rollup).